DarkCows/tweakfork/README.md

 ## Tweakfork-AFK-Fix

 This is a fork of Tweakfork (lol) that improves the AFK timeout functionality of Tweakfork.
-It now ignores inputs from **periodicAttackInterval**, allowing you to timeOut when using a mob farm, etc.
+It also now ignores inputs from **periodicAttackInterval**, which is useful if you are using a mob farm and still want the AFK action to be performed.

 Tweakfork is a fork of Masa/Maruhon's mod [Tweakeroo](https://github.com/maruohon/tweakeroo).
 Its basically the same thing, except with some small changes to make life a little bit easier.